-This building, sponsored by the Dairy Farmers of Ontario, is an educational journey throughout the development of the milk sector in this province - providing a learning experience from the pioneer days until today's modern process that has helped nurture a nation.
+This building, sponsored by the Dairy Farmers of Ontario, is an educational journey throughout the development of the milk sector in this province - providing a learning experience from the early settler days until today's modern process that has helped nurture a nation.
 It depicts all avenues of milk production - from butter to cheese processing and manufacturing.

 Apple Industry Building/Display

-While not native to North America, apples are abundantly commonplace in Ontario (and Canadian) culture today - and the display at Country Heritage Park highlights its very proud history, from the estimated 50 or more individual varieties grown around the turn of the century (1900) to the efforts of such things as apple peelers and cider presses which were labour saving technologies that helped the market flourish and led to the sector it has become today.
+While not native to North America, apples are abundantly commonplace in Ontario (and Canadian) culture today - and the display at Country Heritage Park highlights its very proud history, from the estimated 50 or more varieties grown around the turn of the 20th century to the efforts of such things as apple peelers and cider presses which were labour saving technologies that helped the market flourish and led to the sector it has become today.

 This building offers a glimpse at storing "road" vehicles in an era when it was a mix of steam and internal combustion engines powering people were competing for space with horse and oxen teams moving almost as fast.
 The building is part of the educational component for Country Heritage Park and, as well, its future plans.